microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/Microsoft.Graph.Beta.Identity.Governance.md

 Update an existing accessPackageCatalog object to change one or more of its properties, such as the display name or description.

 ### [Update-MgBetaEntitlementManagementAccessPackageCatalogAccessPackageCustomWorkflowExtension](Update-MgBetaEntitlementManagementAccessPackageCatalogAccessPackageCustomWorkflowExtension.md)
-Update the properties of an accessPackageAssignmentWorkflowExtension object.
+Update the properties of an accessPackageAssignmentRequestWorkflowExtension object.

 ### [Update-MgBetaEntitlementManagementAccessPackageCatalogCustomAccessPackageWorkflowExtension](Update-MgBetaEntitlementManagementAccessPackageCatalogCustomAccessPackageWorkflowExtension.md)
 Update the properties of an existing customAccessPackageWorkflowExtension object.